-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 41% 287 GENDER: About eight percent more girls than boys at our school scored Proficient or Advanced.
-Girls 49% 262 English proficient 60% 397 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 3% 146 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 45% 545 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 6 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 45% 542 tested with learning disabilities was either zero or too small to be statistically significant.
-Asian American 47% 40 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 43% 467 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 46% 345 GENDER: About nine percent more girls than boys at our school scored Proficient or Advanced.
+Girls 55% 308 English proficient 61% 520 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 6% 125 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 50% 653 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled DATA STATISTIC ALLY UNRELIABLE N/S 18 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 51% 635 tested with learning disabilities was too small to be statistically significant.
+Asian American 66% 196 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino 63% 73 of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
+Hispanic/Latino 39% 350

 SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
 N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.